Shakur Stevenson: Personal life

-A native of Newark, New Jersey, Stevenson is the oldest of nine siblings, born to his mother Malikah Stevenson and raised by his stepfather Shahid Guyton.
-Stevenson's biological father, who was of Puerto Rican descent was not a part of Shakur's life.
-He took up boxing at age five under his grandfather Wali Moses and cites Andre Ward as his influence.
+Stevenson is the son of Malikah Stevenson and is the eldest of nine siblings.
+His father, Alfredo Rivera, was not involved in raising him.
+His father died of a heart attack on September 29, 2019.
+He is engaged to Lyric Ragston, a rapper and singer who performs under the name "Young Lyric".
+Their first child, a daughter, was born in December 2021.

-According to a police report, Stevenson and fellow boxer, David Grayton, were involved in an altercation in a South Beach parking garage.
+According to a police report, Stevenson and fellow boxer David Grayton were involved in an altercation in a South Beach parking garage.
 The two fighters made comments to a group of people in a parking garage.
-Stevenson was arrested on July 1, 2018, and charged with misdemeanor assault.
+Stevenson was arrested on July 1, 2018, and charged with misdemeanor battery.
 On June 18, 2019, Stevenson agreed to a deal where the charges would be dropped after one year of probation and 50 hours of community service.
 He had already paid the victims' medical expenses.

-Stevenson has a daughter born in 2021.
-He is engaged to Michelle Ragston, a rapper and singer who performs under the name "Young Lyric".